dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ## [&#x2182; Humility](#humility)

-- One of the toughest lessons is to learn to be humble in life, especially after having accomplished so much or learned so much.
-  - the more i learn, the harder it gets.
+Learning how to be humble and why are some of the toughest aspects of life.
+And the more you learn about life, the more challenging this becomes.

-  - i don't want to project an arrogant attitude or narcissistic personality
-  - but if that's the signal someone else sense, regardless of whether i sent it, that's a huge turn off. for practically everyone
-    - people want to be valued. they want to feel important
+No matter who I'm dealing with, I don't want to project an arrogant attitude or narcissistic personality.
+If that's the signal someone is receiving, regardless of whether I intended to send it, that's a huge turn off.
+For everyone.
+People want to be valued.
+They want to feel important.
+If you don't help them provide that feeling for themselves, then they'll find someone who will.

+It's usually contrary to progress in a team to have someone distort their importance relative to the others.
+The best team is well rounded, with respect to an organization's hierarchy.
+The ideal team is competitive, they understand each member's strengths and weaknesses and they try to play to those attributes to further team progress.
+Competition is no good when each team member is tripping up someone else to appear better by comparison.
+What good does that do?
+A good team extracts value from the network: if a team is a graph where each member is a node, then a good team has a high, well distributed value received from each edge between the team members.
+That is, the team

-  - i've found that time after time, i've missed out on opportunities to connect or learn from others around me because my words and attitude signaled the wrong thing.
+And I've found that time after time, I've missed out on opportunities to connect and learn from others around me because my words and attitude signaled the wrong thing.
 I do it all the time.
-And I've often found myself in the position where my signals and social cues are intentionally misrepresented to others.
-  - regardless of how i was misunderstood, the connections to others around me were damaged. and i lost the opportunity to learn from them.
+And I've often found myself in the position where my signals and social cues are intentionally misrepresented by others.
+Regardless of how I was misunderstood, the connections to others around my were damaged and I lost the opportunity to learn from them and better myself.
+I have been dealt an unimaginable amount of damage to my career because of this.

+E.G. all this technology?
+I can't afford it.
+An oculus rift?
+NEVER EVEN TOUCHED ONE.
+My connections to others in technology are specifically targeted.
+Apparently, it's ideal if my contact to people in math, science and technology is minimized.

-    - over the years, people I looked up to in school and work and life have piqued my interest in just the right way
-    - i can't tell you how many seemingly minor statements have changed my life for the better and I have no idea where I'd be without those miniscule pieces of advice
+Over the years, people I looked up to in school and work and life have piqued my interest in just the right way.
+I can't tell you how many seemingly minor statements have changed my life for the better and I have no idea where I'd be without those miniscule peices of advice.

-    - (in 2007) "Hey David, have you heard of this Ruby on Rails thing?
-My friends say it's the next best thing since sliced bread. "
+> In 2007: "Hey David, have you heard of this Ruby on Rails thing?
+My

-- when you're so driven for self-improvement and learning, it's too easy to tune people out, instead of spending time and energy listening.
-  - i have this terrible habit of just listening for new information, and tuning out as soon as i realize i'm not getting any new knowledge or information
-  - but you can only learn things once
-  - instead of paying so much attention to what people are saying, i should disconnect from myself and listen to how they are communicating
+> web developer friends from Charlottesville say its the next best
+> thing since sliced bread."

+That simple statement had some pretty big effects on my life.
+I got into web development and the first version of Rails that I tried was 1.2.4.
+I still have some of the code I wrote.

+When you're so driven for self-improvement and learning, it's too easy to tune people out, instead of spending time and energy listening.
+I have this terrible habit of just listening for new information and then tuning out as soon as I realize I'm not getting any new knowledge or info.
+You can only learn once and so many social interactions are incentivized by the distribution of knowledge.
+The internet and social media stymie these incentives by making all information available everywhere.
+So when you already know so much and acquiring knowledge is a primary motivating factor in pursuing social interactions ... well, you fill in the gaps there.
+Instead of paying so much attention to whether I recognize the facts behind what people are saying, I should disconnect from myself and listen to how they are saying it.
+I guess.

+I wish I was in a location where it was easy for me to connect with others on an academic basis, but I'm not.
+The professional world chewed me up and spit me out several times.
+I can't get a job in a large corporation without a BS or BA.
+It makes very little sense for me to go back to school to get a Masters or PhD, since I'd have to complete my Bachelor's.
+And so the academic world won't accept me.
+The small business world can't risk me.
+The government hates me.

+And so what do I really have left?
+I could start my own business, but I can't seem to form a team of cofounders.
+And why is that? ...
+Moving on ...

-- some people think I'm narcissistic and i'm sure this is true to some extent.
-  - however, the reason i care about my personal image is that it's been used against me so often!!
-  - i absolutely cannot stand it when i have the doors of opportunity slammed in my face. that shit hurts. if someone could do so much for people, why limit them like that?
-  - i have always been as filled with potential as I am and i'm sure that there are millions of others just like me, who've been denied opportunity when their potential exceeds mine.
+Some people think I'm narcissistic and I'm sure this is true to some extent.
+However, the reason I care about my personal image is that it has been used against me so often!
+I absolutely cannot stand it when I have the doors of opporunity slammed in my face, over and over again.
+That shit hurts!
+If someone could do so much for people, why limit them like that?
+I have always been as filled with potential as I am now and I'm sure there are millions of others just like me, who've been denied opportunity, when their potential likely exceeds mine.

-- so i have this kind of love-hate relationship with self-image. i want to be myself and i want others to perceive me as i am.
-  - but i've adapted this defense mechanism to respond to criticism in specific positions. and it's not because i am hurt by the criticism, it's that i have had people assault me with frivolous criticism in the workplace because they're trying to get me fired. it has happened over and over again.
-  - it happened in jamskating and it has happened so many times in my personal life. it has left me isolated with crippling depression.
-  - i don't understand why people treat me like this.
+So I have this kind of love-hate relationship with self-image.
+I want to be myself and I want others to perceive me as I am.
+I actually enjoy receiving honest criticism because it means that I can improve myself, but I've adapted this defense mechanism to respond to criticism in certain situations.
+It's not because I'm hurt by the criticism, it's that I have had people assault me with frivolous criticism in the workplace.
+Basically, it's because they're trying to get me fired.
+Its happened over and over again.
+It happened in jamskating and it's also happened many times in my personal life.
+It has left me isolated with crippling depression and no one i can to reach out to for help.
+I really don't understand why people treat me like this.

-- i'm sorry if i give you the impression that i'm arrogant. trust me, the last thing i want is to give someone the wrong impression in that regard. i do not think i am better than anyone. in fact, quite the opposite. i struggle to understand what has happened in my life and why i am here. i made many sacrifices to avoid buckling to violations of my personal sense of ethics.
+So if I've given you the impression that I'm arrogant, trust me, that's the last thing I want.
+I get the feeling that a lot of people are left with that impression because the people around me are so much louder than myself.
+I'm quiet.
+I do not think I am better than anyone.
+In fact, quite the opposite, but I'm driven to be the best that I can be.
+And I struggle to understand what has happened in my life and why I'm here.
+I made so many sacrifices to avoid buckling to violationsof my personal sense of ethics.

+Seriously, I suspect that some dark, shadowy government agency has psychologically & sociologically profiled me, otherwise society's actions towards me would be a bit more random and less objective-oriented.
+To clarify, I'm not saying I think that has happened, I'm saying that it realllly would not surprise me if that had happened.

 ## Conclusions

+> "Live as if you were to die tomorrow.
+Learn as if you were to live
+> forever." - Mahatma Ghandi

 - briefly restate the argument to show that "God is not dead" by asserting the inevitable arrival of an übermenschlich entity.